dumalo/A00426441_MCDA5510/TechnicalTestWeb2/ReadMe.txt

 Please Answer:
 What was it?
 How did you fix?
+>> Changed ServiceTypes to ServiceType.
+>> Also had to update a compiler in the NuGet Package Manager console using the following command:
+Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r

 Item 3:
 The Shipments link in the menu bar of the app is not working,